hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/09_THE_SCHOOL_OF_MODERATION.md

 ^anade had established his supremacy in i88g.
 As so often happens in India, aSairs in the
-Sabha had degenerated into cHquism.
+Sabha had degenerated into cliquism.
 In 1895, however, Mr. Tilak secured a majority among the members.
 This incensed the rulers of the
 Sabha.
 They were long accustomed to have